solarsailer/matthieuoger.com/_posts/2013-09-16-apple-is-future-proof.md

 They are calmly preparing the ground for the shape of things to come. _It's thrilling._

-<br />N.B.: The Bluetooth LE technology that was embedded a few years ago was exactly that: at that time, it was useless, but in the context of a wearable Apple watch, it makes a **lot** of sense.
+<br>N.B.: The Bluetooth LE technology that was embedded a few years ago was exactly that: at that time, it was useless, but in the context of a wearable Apple watch, it makes a **lot** of sense.